philipturner/swift-colab/Documentation/MagicCommands.md

 A B C D A B C D
 ```

-> Everything below this point is a work in progress.

----

-> TODO: Each command should have an example of usage in its description.

 ## `%include`
 ```
-%include PATH [--force]
+%include PATH
 ```

 Inject code from a source file into the interpreter.
 The code executes at the top of the current cell, even if the `%include` command appears below other Swift code.

 - `PATH` - File path relative to the current working directory (`/content`), omitting the first forward flash.
 If the file does not exist there, it looks inside `/opt/swift/include`.

-- `--force`\* - The command silently fails if you already included it during the current Jupyter session.
-This protective mechanism prevents duplication of type objects.
-Use `--force` to override the mechanism and include the file multiple times.
+The command silently fails if you already included it during the current Jupyter session.
+This protective mechanism prevents duplication of the `SwiftShell` Python object.
+In Swift-Colab v2.3, an overhaul of `EnableIPythonDisplay.swift` will restore behavior in [swift-jupyter](https://github.com/google/swift-jupyter), where a file can be included multiple times.

-> \*This feature does not currently exist.
-It will be enabled in Swift-Colab v2.3.

 ## `%install`
 ```